-By Marissa Rasgado, undergraduate student, DePaul University and participant in the 2018 Institute for Public Health Summer Research Program.
+Written by Marissa Rasgado, undergraduate student, DePaul University and participant in the Institute for Public Health Summer Research Program

 Our third seminar about professional communication was led by Steven Pijut, Associate Director of the Writing Center at Washington University in St. Louis.
 Professor Pijut described that a common misconception of writing is that it’s a skill you are born with, but in actuality, it’s developed with continuous practice.